jagsauto/homeofficetest/README.md

 ----------------------

 ----------------------
-If system error shown "The driver is not executable:"  for LINUX or MAC the
+If system throw error like  "The driver is not executable:"  for LINUX or MAC then

 Step 1) opne terminal and navigate to ->  /src/test/resources/chromewebdrivers/